Problems with gambling

 What's a gambling addiction and how can you tell if you or someone you know has a problem?
 The Mix spoke to Adrian Scarfe, head of clinical services at GamCare.

-A gambling addiction is something that happens when the urges to gamble are so strong that you do it even though you know it’s going to damage your health and cause financial problems.
+A gambling problem is something that happens when the urges to gamble are so strong that you do it even though you know it’s going to damage your health and cause financial problems.

 Who is most likely to be affected by gambling?

 Gambling can affect anyone, at any age, whether you’ve got money or not.
-GamCare speak to people who have virtually no money because of their gambling and may find themselves on the street or facing a break-up.
-We also have high-powered professional people who get into difficulties with gambling.
+GamCare speaks to people who have virtually no money because of their gambling and may find themselves on the street or facing a break-up.
+We also see high-powered professional people who get into difficulties with gambling.
+If you’re worried about becoming homeless due to a gambling problem, check out this article.

 People between the ages of 16-24 are four times more likely to develop a gambling problem than any other age group, especially with internet and mobile phone gambling.